top of page

 BlackRock's 2026 Global Outlook Front Cover ¹

 If you look at BlackRock’s 2026 Global Outlook, you’ll see technology called out as a “mega force” shaping markets and capital flows.
 They stress that tech investment is capital-intensive, long-horizon, and materially different from traditional cycles.
-This isn’t surface-level hype — it’s a foundational shift in how capital is allocated across sectors and decades. ¹
+This is a foundational shift in how capital is allocated across sectors and decades. ¹

-Blockchain technology shows up in these frameworks not because it’s a fad, but because tokenization and on-chain settlement rails begin to look like operational infrastructure rather than speculative assets.
+Blockchain technology shows up in these frameworks because tokenization and on-chain settlement rails begin to look like operational infrastructure rather than speculative assets.
 Institutions exploring how programmable tokens, distributed settlement, and composable financial systems could integrate with regulated balance sheets and compliance models.

 Quantum Computing: More Opportunity Than Alarm